gilgoolon/Davidson-Connect-4/README.md

 and a stream of data instead of individual packets (UDP).

 For the single player section, I have chose an algorithmic approach for the problem of designing an engine.
-The most important algorithm in my opinion is the "Alpha-Beta pruning" algorithm.
+The most important algorithm in my implementation is the "Alpha-Beta pruning" algorithm.
 The algorithm helps with making decisions on which moves to make, and evaluating a given game position based on the future positions ahead.
 Simplified, every move a player has 7 (or less) moves to choose from, and for each move there are 7 (or less) more responses of the opponent.
-The algorithm recursively prunes branches based on their evaluation, and doesn't play moves which favors the opponent.
+The algorithm recursively prunes branches based on their evaluation, and doesn't play moves that favor the opponent.
+The difficulty of the "AI" player can be controlled by altering the depth of the recursive search.